-3. How a retailer achieved 800% ROI by repurposing and promoting content using Outbrain – I’ve previously written many articles about content promotion.
+3. How a retailer achieved 800% ROI by repurposing and promoting content using Outbrain – I’ve previously written many blog posts about content promotion.
 It’s an extremely necessary part of any content marketing campaign.

 Turning to a paid discovery network like Outbrain can be really helpful in some niches, such as the case of this department store.

-They repurposed their content using existing digital assets and shopping guides in 7 merchandise categories.
+They repurposed their great content using existing digital assets and shopping guides in 7 merchandise categories.
 Then, they turned to Outbrain for amplification in the Outbrain network.
-Here’s a detailed look at their content strategy.
+Here’s a detailed look at their online marketing strategy.

-A majority of conversions from distributing the shopping guides surfaced after 7 days.
+A majority of conversion rates from distributing the shopping guides surfaced after 7 days.